-Well, I can’t say for sure.
+Well, we can't say for sure.
 The good thing is that you now have two years notice to work on the problem.
-There is also likely to be a proliferation of effective solutions developed by the same ad-tech companies that got rich of third-party cookies in the first place.
+There is also likely to be a proliferation of effective solutions developed by the same ad-tech companies that got rich off third-party cookies in the first place.

 At the end of the day - this is a $19 billion opportunity (at least) for publishers in the US alone.

 It's clear that across the entire industry - that close, personal connection with loyal readers is what you need to succeed whether that's through subscriptions or ad revenue.